ARUNKUMAR1265/EIGENVALUES-AND-EIGENVECTORS/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ### Step1 :
+ using numpy library to perform mathematical  operations.
 ### Step 2:
+ get the input from the user.
-### Step 3: Using the np.linalg.eig(),  we get two results (first is eigenvalue and second is eigenvector) of the given matrix.
+### Step 3:
+Using the np.linalg.eig(),  we get two results (first is eigenvalue and second is eigenvector) of the given matrix.
 ### Step 4:
+ print the output of the program.

 ## Program:
 ```